5 Natural remedies to treat rosacea

 2. Aloe Vera

 Aloe vera is known for its soothing properties.
-Applying aloe vera gel to affected areas of your skin may help relieve redness, inflammation and discomfort.
+Applying aloe vera gel to affected areas of your skin may help fight redness, inflammation and discomfort.
 Look for pure aloe vera gel without any added fragrances or preservatives.

 3. Dietary changes